 F-1 students with degrees in the fields of science, technology, engineering or math (STEM) may be eligible for a 24-month extension of their Post-completion OPT work permission.
 To learn more about STEM OPT, review the STEM OPT Hub and the information below:

-- Be on a period of standard Post-completion OPT.
+- Be on a period of approved Post-completion OPT.

 - Hold a bachelor's, master's, or doctoral degree in a field of study (indicated on the I-20) that is on the official STEM Designated Degree Program List.

 - Have a paid job offer from an employer enrolled in E-Verify and that has a Federal Employer Identification Number.
 Your employer must pay you the same amount that they would pay a similar U.S. worker.

 - Demonstrate the job is directly related to the STEM degree.